Skip to content

 IVDD is largely unavoidable in miniature dachshunds because their genetic makeup (chondrodystrophy) and body shape make them naturally predisposed.
 It’s the trade-off of the traits that make the breed so unique.

 If you have a dachshund or are thinking of getting one, awareness and proactive care are the best tools you have.
-Let me know if you want a guide for IVDD prevention or signs to watch for.

 Image